Yujie-W/PAGES/src/publications.md

 ```
 @article{braghiere2021accounting,
-    author = {Braghiere, Renato K and Wang, Yujie and Doughty, Russell and Sousa, Daniel and Magney, Troy and Widlowski, Jean-Luc and Longo, Marcos and Bloom, A Anthony and Worden, John and Gentine, Pierre and others},
+    author = {Braghiere, Renato K and Wang, Yujie and Doughty, Russell and Sousa, Daniel and Magney, Troy and Widlowski, Jean-Luc and Longo, Marcos and Bloom, A Anthony and Worden, John and Gentine, Pierre and Frankenberg, Christian},
     year = {2021},
     title = {Accounting for canopy structure improves hyperspectral radiative transfer and sun-induced chlorophyll fluorescence representations in a new generation Earth System model},
     journal = {Remote Sensing of Environment},